CHAPTER 5A: ACCOUNTS PAYABLE

 The hiring department can elect to pay a commercial moving company for the shipping of household goods through a Purchase Order.
 Direct payment to a moving company through a Purchase Order is considered taxable moving expense and a copy of the Offer Letter will be required to pay the invoice.

-All other moving expenses should be processed after the employee’s hire date by submitting an Employee Non-Travel Reimbursement.
+All other moving expenses should be processed after the employee’s hire date by submitting an Payment Request form.
 Receipts are required as supporting documentation for all expenses, except mileage claimed using the standard mileage rate for moving.
 A copy of the Offer Letter must be submitted with the employee’s reimbursement request.
 All reimbursements will be paid in the employee’s standard payroll cycle.

 Reimbursable moving expenses may include the following: